Crinoline

-A crinoline /ˈkrɪn.əl.ɪn/ is a stiff or structured petticoat designed to hold out a skirt, popular at various times since the mid-19th century.
+A crinoline (/ˈkrɪnəlɪn/ KRIN-əl-in) is a stiff or structured petticoat designed to hold out a skirt, popular at various times since the mid-19th century.
 Originally, crinoline described a stiff fabric made of horsehair ("crin") and cotton or linen which was used to make underskirts and as a dress lining.
 The term crin or crinoline continues to be applied to a nylon stiffening tape used for interfacing and lining hemlines in the 21st century.

 By the 1850s the term crinoline was more usually applied to the fashionable silhouette provided by horsehair petticoats, and to the hoop skirts that replaced them in the mid-1850s.
 In form and function these hoop skirts were similar to the 16th- and 17th-century farthingale and to 18th-century panniers, in that they too enabled skirts to spread even wider and more fully.

 The steel-hooped cage crinoline, first patented in April 1856 by R.C.
 Milliet in Paris, and by their agent in Britain a few months later, became extremely popular.
 Steel cage crinolines were mass-produced in huge quantity, with factories across the Western world producing tens of thousands in a year.
 Alternative materials, such as whalebone, cane, gutta-percha, and even inflatable caoutchouc (natural rubber) were all used for hoops, although steel was the most popular.
 At its widest point, the crinoline could reach a circumference of up to six yards, although by the late 1860s, crinolines were beginning to reduce in size.
 By the early 1870s, the smaller crinolette and the bustle had largely replaced the crinoline.

 The crinoline silhouette was revived several times in the 20th century, particularly in the late 1940s as a result of Christian Dior's "New Look" of 1947.
 The flounced nylon and net petticoats worn in the 1950s, 1960s, and early 1970s to poof out skirts also became known as crinolines even when there were no hoops in their construction.
 In the mid-1980s Vivienne Westwood designed the mini-crini, a mini-length crinoline which was highly influential on 1980s fashion.
 Late 20th and early 21st century designers such as John Galliano and Alexander McQueen have become famous for their updated crinoline designs.
 Since the 1980s and well into the 21st century the crinoline has remained a popular option for formal evening dresses, wedding dresses, and ball gowns.